Brentegana: History

 The ancestry of the breed is not clear: it has been suggested that it derives from the Lamon from the province of Belluno, but this is disputed.
 It originated in the area to the east of Lake Garda; it is named for its supposed area of origin, the comune of Brentonico in the province of Trento, but is also associated with Monte Baldo and the comuni of Affi and Caprino Veronese in the province of Verona.

 The traditional management of the Brentegana was transhumant; flocks were moved the high pastures of the Monte Baldo in May, remaining there until October, when they were brought down and stabled for the winter, feeding on hay; in spring they were moved to lowland pastures in the area of Verona until the return to the mountains for the summer.

 In 2013 total numbers for the breed were not recorded.
 A population of 14 was reported in 2005.
-The conservation status of the breed was listed as "critical" by the FAO in 2007; in 2020 it was reported to DAD-IS as "at risk".
+The conservation status of the breed was listed as "critical" by the Food and Agriculture Organization of the United Nations in 2007; in 2020 it was reported to DAD-IS as "at risk".